suitcasemedia/james-connelly/_posts/2015-04-23-Redington.markdown

 ### Rolling out the new brand to the dev team

-The lead developer said  they are now thinking of ways to use front end development techniques to bring the new brand to their in house data driven reporting tools which were increasingly being shared with customers.
+The lead developer told me they are now thinking of ways to use front end development techniques to bring the new brand to their in house data driven reporting tools which were increasingly being shared with customers.
 Continuity is really important.

 One of the lead developers told me they use <a href="https://tleunen.github.io/react-mdl/"  target="blank"> React Material Design</a> or <a href="https://material.io/components/web/">something similar</a> which saves them a lot of work but were open to the idea of developing their own UI kit.